 Don’t get me wrong, these customer service departments aren’t really bad, it’s just that they aren’t great.
 They basically provide the level of customer service that we’re all familiar with.
 You can usually expect to be on hold for a while, and then you will usually end up speaking with more than one person (in order to get to the person who actually knows how to fix your problem).
 Like I said, not terrible, but not great.
 And keep in mind, I have probably gotten better service that most people because I’ve had dozens of client accounts with each of these companies!

 Gusto, on the other hand, gives a completely different level of customer support.
 In my experience, their employees have always been friendly, knowledgeable, and very well-trained.

 Here are some specific ways that Gusto has taken their customer service to the next level:

 - Gusto payroll provides clients multiple ways to reach them (email, message, direct chat & phone).
 Also, if you decide to call them, you can see the current wait time listed online before calling (I’ve never seen it above 5 minutes).

 - When you get an email from a Gusto employee, there’s always a link in their signature so that you can schedule a time that’s good for you if you want to talk at length (or just schedule a convenient time rather than play phone tag).

-- They gives clients a FREE month trial.
+- They gives clients a FREE $100 through my link.

 - Gusto payroll regularly sends clients helpful email reminders such as when to process payroll to ensure direct deposits hit employee’s bank accounts on schedule, and deadlines for end of year adjustments. *If reminders aren’t your thing, you can also turn these off.